ENGIE SA – Annual report – 31 December 2025

 17.2 Obligations relating to nuclear power generation facilities

-The agreements signed with the Belgian State in 2023 provide for:
+The agreements signed with the Belgian State in 2023 (Phoenix agreements) provided for:

-With regard to waste management, the Group’s responsibility will be essentially limited to on-site storage of fuel elements until the end of dismantling operations, and until 2050 at the latest, as well as compliance with the contractual criteria for transferring waste to ONDRAF, with the liability estimated at €1.7 billion2022, as indicated in the draft law implementing the agreement.
+Under the terms of the agreement with the Belgian State, the risks associated with this liability have been considerably reduced.
+With regard to waste management, the Group’s responsibility is essentially limited to on-site storage of fuel elements until the end of dismantling operations, and until 2050 at the latest, as well as compliance with the contractual criteria for transferring waste to ONDRAF, with the liability estimated at €1.7 billion2022, as indicated in the draft law implementing the agreement.

 Provisions not covered by the lump-sum discharge payment are calculated based on the following principles and inputs:

-• a discount rate of 3.0% (including inflation of 2.0%) was used by the CNP (Commission for Nuclear Provisions) at the time of the previous triennial review, for the portion of the provision not covered by the lump-sum discharge payment.
+- a discount rate of 3.0% (including inflation of 2.0%) was used by the CNP at the time of the previous triennial review, for the portion not covered by the lump-sum discharge payment.

 The costs effectively incurred in the future may differ from the estimates in terms of their nature and timing of payment.